By-Laws

 ARTICLE XII — DUES

-The annual dues for Active and Associate Members shall be $75.00.
+The annual dues for Active and Associate Members shall be $100.00 or as otherwise set by the Executive Committee based upon FWAPL’s financial requirements.
 The annual dues for a Retired Life Member shall be $25.00.
 Said dues to be payable by June of each year.
 Those members who have not paid annual dues by September of that same year shall be dropped from the membership roster.

 ARTICLE XIII — PARLIAMENTARY RULES